 - Fast results through empowering women from inside out

 My talks range from small gatherings and panel talks to delivering a keynote to a large audience.
-I’m comfortable sharing my own story, being vulnerable and always make my talks interactive delivering something actionable.
+I’m comfortable “being put on the spot”, have plenty of case studies to take about and always make my talks interactive delivering something actionable.

 “Miisa is a force of nature.
 Her energy, wisdom and bravery in creating DrivenWoman has been nothing short of exceptional.
 This ever expanding group of women across the globe have bought into her vision and it already is changing countless women’s lives.
 Festival of Doers (as part of DrivenWoman) both in London and Switzerland have been huge successes.
 I was lucky enough to hear Miisa give an inspiring, informative and engaging talk about her views and insight into the future.
 She is a true thought leader.”

 Emma Stroud, Director of Truth Works, MC, Comedy Performer, TEDx Speaker

 “Miisa is a truly special human being.
 Every time she speaks, she utters words that stay with you, gently nudging you in the direction you want to go.
 Miisa’s achievements speak for themselves, but what’s wonderful is how she humbly brings all that experience onto the stage as she presents.
 Rather than feeling intimidating, her business prowess and passion her powerfully inspirational.
 Miisa leads by example.
 And those who follow her achieve equally greatly.
 This is how it’s done!”

 Hazel Gale, Author, speaker, cognitive hypnotherapist and ex-world champion in full-contact kickboxing.